 - How the person was related to you (the largest impact is from direct siblings or parents)

 If a close family member died of a specific disease, the age at which this death occurred will be one of the most significant factors affecting your premiums.
-As you can see below, a parent who passed away at age 50, as opposed to 70 or later, would increase your annual premiums by about $200, from around $500 to about $700—or about 41% on average.
+As you can see below, a parent who passed away at age 50, as opposed to 70 or later, would increase your annual premiums by about $200, from around $500 to $700 — or 41% on average.

-When it comes to family history, a parent who died prior to age 60 or 70 typically defines the cutoff for insurers as to your qualification for a health tier.
+When it comes to family history, a parent who died prior to age 60 or 70 typically defines the cutoff for insurers as to your health tier qualification.
 You can see this reflected in the data above as, on average, 15.3% of insurers in our analysis changed their health rating (and, therefore, premiums) based upon a parent dying at age 60, while 88.9% categorized an individual differently if a parent died at age 50.
-(Unfortunately, no break is accorded for the converse—as in having a parent who lived long past 70).
+(Unfortunately, no break is accorded for the converse — as in having a parent who lived long past 70).

 When shopping for life insurance, an insurer will want to know exactly why a family member died early, and with some specificity; citing something broad (such as "cancer") likely won’t be sufficient.
 As you can see above, if a parent passed at age 50 due to a heart attack, average premiums are 7.7% higher (or $52.65 annually) than if they had passed from a stroke at the same age.